 The facility offered by HSBC for balance transfers can be taken for tenures that range from 3 months, all the way up to 24 months.
 The interest rates are also charged as per the tenure and a processing fee may also be applicable.
 Just like SBI the balance transfer facility can be utilised by either calling the bank, sending them an SMS or even by simply sending them an SMS.
 HSBC does offer the facility to foreclose on the balance transfer, for which no extra fee may be charged.

 Even Kotak Mahindra bank offers balance transfer facilities.
 They will allow a minimum of Rs.
 2,500 to be transferred.
 There is no limit on the maximum amount as long as the amount being transferred is not more than 75% of your credit cards limit.
 There is a processing fee that will be charged for the options, and it is based on the amount that is being transferred.
 The application process, once again, can be initiated through calls, SMS or the online portal maintained by the bank.

-Axis Bank too offers this facility and with them, the minimum amount that can be transferred is Rs.
+Axis Bank too offers balance transfer, the minimum amount that can be transferred is Rs.
 5,000.
 The tenures available are 3 months and 6 months, with the shorter of the two not attracting any interest while the latter, 6 months, will have an interest charged on the transfer.

 The facility provided by Standard Chartered Bank allows customers to transfer balances of up to Rs.
 5 lakhs to their SC credit cards.
 The interest rate charged for the first 6 months is about 0.99% a month, after which the interest rates associated with the card will be charged.
 Customers can also make a payment of a minimum of 5% of the transferred amount each month and the facility can be availed by sending the bank an SMS indicating you wish to avail a balance transfer.